biodigitalmatter/fdm_3dp_setup/rapid_program_setup/README.md

+# Setup

+## Work and tool objects

+Set up work object based on the print surface.

+Save work objects and tool objects to the USER module so they don't get overwritten.

-# RAPID program setup
+## RAPID program setup

-## Load programs on robot controller
+### Load programs on robot controller

 After saving a program from [planes_to_3dp_rapid_program.ghx](./planes_to_3dp_rapid_program.ghx) you will end up with two files.
 One called "your_filename.mod" and one called "your_filename.pgf".